-One Bite at a Time: Let’s cut to the chase, then we can backtrack: Tell us about Concrete Angel.
+One Bite at a Time: Tell us about Shot in Detroit.

-OBAAT: Where did Christine come from?
-In what ways is she like, and unlike, you?
+OBAAT: Where did Violet Hart come from?
+In what ways is he like, and unlike, you?

 OBAAT: What kinds of stories do you like to read?
 Who are your favorite authors, in or out of that area?